 Getting a new horse is very exciting, but adding a new horse to your herd (even if it's a small one of two or three) can result in a few tense moments and some worry on your part.
 Horses are herd animals and when several live together, they quickly develop a hierarchy with leaders and followers.
-Quite often there will be one leader who has a favorite sidekick, some followers, and the underdog.
+Quite often, there will be one leader who may have a favorite sidekick and some followers.
 Horses figure this hierarchy out for themselves with little interference from their human owners.

-Regardless of how you integrate the newcomer to the herd, you will probably want to keep the new horse separate until you're sure it's healthy and free of disease.
-If you don't normally keep halters on your horses when they're outside, this might be the one time you put breakaway halters on at least the herd leader and the newcomer so it can be easily caught if necessary.
-Check the pastures and stalls for hazards that a horse might encounter as it tries to get away from the other horses.
+Regardless of how you integrate the newcomer to the herd, you will probably want to keep the new horse separate (as a form of quarantine) until you're sure it's healthy and free of disease.
+If you don't normally keep halters on your horses when they're outside, this might be the one time you put breakaway halters on at least the herd leader and the newcomer, so they can be easily caught if necessary.
+Check the pastures and stalls for hazards that a horse might encounter, as it tries to get away.
 If the footing is very icy or muddy, hold off until conditions improve.

 Chances are, if you just have one or two horses, they'll welcome the newcomer very quickly.
-There will be some posturing, prancing, tails up, sniffing, and squealing but because horses like being in herds, they'll probably settle in very quickly.
+There will be some posturing, prancing, tails up, sniffing, and squealing, but because horses like being in herds, and they'll probably settle in very quickly.

-Turning the horse out in pastures or paddock alone may help it learn the lay of the land and familiarize itself with the smells left behind by the other horses.
+Turning the horse out in pastures or a paddock alone may help it to learn the lay of the land and familiarize itself with the smells left behind by the other horses.

 Just Put Them Together

-There are a few schools of thought when it comes to introducing a new member to a larger herd.
+There are a few schools of thought about introducing a new member to a larger herd.
 Many people simply put the new horse in with the others and let them sort things out for themselves.
 Quite often this works, and occasionally it does not.
 It usually works best with horses that are known to be followers and not herd leaders.
 Some horses, often the newcomers, will end up with bite marks or get kicked in any scuffles that may transpire.